 Recording The Album

 With these phone calls made, the official sessions for what became the "Abbey Road" album began on July 1st, 1969.
 However, The Beatles had been busy in the studio, mostly with producer Chris Thomas, as early as February 22nd recording tracks that eventually found a home on the album, songs such as "I Want You (She's So Heavy)," "Oh!
 Darling," "Octopus's Garden" and "Something" being among them.
 But it wasn't until July 1st that, with George Martin at the helm, The Beatles final album took focus, them booking EMI Studio Two the 2:30 to 10 pm slot every day until August 29th to complete it.

 One thing that hindered the process of making the album at this point was a car accident that John Lennon had on that same day, July 1st, during a holiday in Golspie, north Scotland, with Yoko, her daughter Kyoko and his son Julian.
 With John behind the wheel, their car “careered into the ditch by the side of the road...at the tongue area of Sutherland,” according to a news report.
 John was hospitalized until July 6th, receiving seventeen stitches.
-His first appearance in the studio was on July 9th during the first recordings for “Maxwell Silver Hammer” which he declined to participate on that day.
+His first appearance in the studio was on July 9th during the initial recordings for “Maxwell Silver Hammer” in which he declined to participate on that day.